hexa-org/policy/specs/IDQL-core-specification.md

   attribute names for User objects, each provider and object may define additional contextual (client ip, path, etc.) attributes that MAY be used during policy evaluation.
 These may be referred to by their simple name.
 Scope attribute names MAY also be referred to by their name.
-For example: `subject.req.ip eq 192.168.1.10`.
+For example: `req.ip eq 192.168.1.10`.
 Filter values MAY be URL-encoded per [Section 2.1 of RFC3986](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1).
 * `action` - Indicates the desired effect of the condition.
 When omitted, the default is `allow`.
 Valid values are:
   * `allow` - Proceeds if there is a match.